The Day of Terror

 In his memoir The Devil in France, the German-Jewish novelist Lion Feuchtwanger looked back on the historical circumstances that had resulted in his internment in a French prison in Tunisia during World War I, and driven him into exile in southern France following Hitler’s ascent to power, and his internment in French concentration camps during World War II before he subsequently found another exile and salvation in New York.
 Feuchtwanger reached the following conclusions:

-By chance I read those words yesterday evening, on a day when the ‘barbaric turmoil’ of our own times erupted once again into the headlines – or at least that particular dimension of the turmoil which inevitably garners more public attention than any other, that we call ‘terror.’
+I read those words yesterday evening, on a day when the ‘barbaric turmoil’ of our own times erupted once again into the headlines.

-It’s too early to say whether yesterday’s ‘day of terror’ was coordinated, or whether it was a random convergence of events whose perpetrators share the same commitment to ‘leaderless resistance’ jihad which makes it equally possible to murder ‘apostate’ Shia worshippers in a mosque or ‘kufar’ tourists in Tunisia.
+It’s too early to say whether last month’s ‘day of terror’ was coordinated, or whether it was a random convergence of events whose perpetrators share the same commitment to ‘leaderless resistance’ jihad which makes it equally possible to murder ‘apostate’ Shia worshippers in a mosque or ‘kufar’ tourists in Tunisia.

-The attack on the Imperial Hotel is also ‘political’ in that it is indended to show that Western governments – and the British government in particular – cannot protect their citizens anywhere in the world.
-These attacks may also be partly compensatory, at a time when Islamic State has experienced a series of military reversals in Syria and faces the prospect of being driven out of its base in Raqaa.
+These attacks have taken place at a time when Islamic State has experienced a series of military reversals in Syria and faces the prospect of being driven out of its base in Raqaa.

-And if we don’t speak, we will allow our governments and their representatives to speak for us, and what they have to say is too often stupid, self-serving and duplicitous.
-Consider for example, today’s Daily Telegraph editorial, which cited the Queen’s visit to Bergen-Belsen concentration camp this week as a reminder of what was required in the struggle against ‘radical Islamism’:
+And if we don’t speak, we will allow our governments and their representatives to speak for us, and what they have to say is too often inadequate, self-serving and duplicitous.
+Consider for example, today’s Daily Telegraph editorial, which referred to the Queen’s visit to Bergen-Belsen concentration camp this week in the following terms:

-And as for these ‘Western values’ – please don’t make me sick.
-On yesterday’s ‘day of terror’ Saudi planes carried out another round of air strikes in Yemen, in the same week that the UN announced that 21 million Yemenis – 80 percent of the population – now require humanitarian assistance.
+And as for these ‘Western values’ – on yesterday’s ‘day of terror’ Saudi planes carried out another round of air strikes in Yemen, in a week in which the UN announced that 21 million Yemenis – 80 percent of the population – now require humanitarian assistance.

-Some of those bombings may have been carried out with British-built planes, because Britain not only arms the Saudis, but has explicitly expressed its support for the war against the supposedly Iran-linked Houthi rebels – a war that is bringing Yemen to the point of collapse.
+Some of those bombings may have been carried out with British-built planes, because Britain not only arms the Saudis, but has explicitly expressed its support for the war against the supposedly Iran-linked Houthi rebels.

-Unless we are supposed to believe that the Saudis and the Egyptian dictatorship and the autocrats of the Gulf are standing up for liberal democracy, we can only conclude that this ghastly war has very little to do with ‘Western values’ and a lot more to do with the dark geopolitical games that are being played out across the region – of which terrorism is one of the consequences.
+Unless we are supposed to believe that the Saudis and the Egyptian dictatorship and the autocrats of the Gulf are standing up for liberal democracy, we can only conclude that this war has very little to do with ‘western values’ – and a great deal to do with the dark geopolitical games that are being played out across the region – of which terrorism is one of the consequences.